Finding Your Lost Pet

 If your pet is lost, follow these steps:

-- Check Lollypop Farm’s Lost and Found listings and submit a Lost Animal Report via our online form or by calling (585) 223-1330 x221.
+- Submit a Lost Pet Report.
+We’ll use that information to help make matches with other reports and share your lost or found pet on our Lollypop Spotters Facebook page to help spread the word.
+If you have questions, please contact us at (585) 223-1330 or email us.
 (If you call, please email us a photo of your pet.)
 Filing a report does not guarantee that we will be able to notify you if your pet is brought to the shelter.
 Please call us weekly with updates, and let us know if/when your pet is found.

 - If your pet is microchipped, call the microchip company.
 All pets adopted from Lollypop Farm are microchipped through 24PetWatch.